Seven Complications of Hypertension

 High blood pressure or hypertension is a cardiovascular disease.
-It develops when there are difficulties getting blood through your body.
+It develops when there are difficulties transporting blood through your body.
 It could either be due to the narrowing of your arteries or some kind of blockage.

 Some have called it the “silent killer.”
 This is because in its first stages, it doesn’t have any symptoms and most people ignore they symptoms they have.
 That is, until they suffer something much worse.